sshyran/wire-server-deploy-networkless/README.md

 #### Wired Network Setup

-Should just work by default.
+Ubuntu's wired network management should just work by default.

 ### Installing and Configuring Services (virtual hosts only)